jonathan-chin/mec-2022-winter/assignments/committedly-stupid.md

 Instead of Jackbox, we'll be using the git workflow to play.
 Here's how:

 - Problems will be distributed through a single file in a main repo
-- Teams will brainstorm a solution together and submit the change through a merge request
+- Students will brainstorm an app solution and submit the change through a merge request
 - A judge will pick the best / funniest / cleverest answer and merge it into main
 - All other requests will be rejected
-- The team with the most merged branches wins
+- The student with the most merged branches wins

 ---